 \section{Abstract}

-Nowadays, the quality of responses generated by different modern large language models (LLMs) are hard to evaluate and compare automatically.
-Recent studies suggest and predominantly use LLMs as a reference-free metric for open-ended question answering.
+Nowadays, the quality of responses generated by different modern large language models (LLMs) is hard to evaluate and compare automatically.
+Recent studies suggest and predominantly use LLMs for reference-free evaluation of open-ended question answering.
 More specifically, they use the recognized ``strongest'' LLM as the evaluator, which conducts pairwise comparisons of candidate models' answers and provides a ranking score.
 However, this intuitive method has multiple problems, such as bringing in self-enhancement (favoring its own answers) and positional bias.
-We draw insights and lessons from the educational domain~\cite{cho2011learning, walsh2014peerrank} to improve LLM-based evaluations.
-Specifically, we propose the (1) peer rank (PR) algorithm that takes into account each peer LLM's pairwise preferences of all answer pairs, and outputs a final ranking of models; and (2) peer discussion (PD), where we prompt two LLMs to discuss and try to reach a mutual agreement on preferences of two answers.
+We draw insights and lessons from the educational domain~\citep{cho2011learning, walsh2014peerrank} to improve LLM-based evaluations.
+Specifically, we propose (1) the peer rank (PR) algorithm that takes into account each peer LLM's pairwise preferences of all answer pairs, and outputs a final ranking of models; and (2) peer discussion (PD), where we prompt two LLMs to discuss and try to reach a mutual agreement on the preferences of two answers.
 We conduct experiments on two benchmark datasets.
-We find that our approaches achieve higher accuracy and align better with human judgments, respectively.
-Interestingly, PR can induce a relatively accurate self-ranking of models under the anonymous setting, where each model's name is unrevealed. \textit{Our work provides space to explore evaluating models that are hard to compare for humans}.\footnote{We release all human/machine annotated pairwise comparisons, generated answers, generated discussions, and implementations at \url{https://bcdnlp.github.io/PR_LLM_EVAL/}.}
+We find that our approaches achieve higher accuracy and align better with human judgments.
+Interestingly, PR can induce a relatively accurate self-ranking of models under the anonymous setting, where each model's name is unrevealed.
+Our work provides space to explore evaluating models that are hard to compare for humans.\footnote{Codes are available at: \url{https://github.com/bcdnlp/PRD}.}